GrosvenorTechnology/OemAccessApi/documentation/API/Template.md

 ## Error Response

   <_Most endpoints will have many ways they can fail.
-From unauthorized access, to wrongful parameters etc. All of those should be liste d here.
+From unauthorized access, to wrongful parameters etc. All of those should be listed here.
 It might seem repetitive, but it helps prevent assumptions from being made where they should be._>

 > ### **Code:** 401 UNAUTHORIZED
 >